Spyderisk/.github/profile/README.md

 and intricate for any human to understand or predict.
 Society is rightly is concerned about them, and we are addressing that concern.

-The Spyderisk aim is to
+The [Spyderisk Open Project Strategy](https://github.com/Spyderisk/system-modeller/blob/dev/docs/Spyderisk-Open-Project-Strategy.md) explains our aim:

-> understand the trustworthiness of socio-technical systems by establishing an
+> revolutionise understanding of the trustworthiness of socio-technical systems
-> international Open Community supporting the research, development, use and
+> by establishing an international Open Community supporting the research,
-> support of open, effective, and accessible risk assessment methods, knowledge
+> development, use and support of open, effective, and accessible risk
-> and tools.
+> assessment methods, knowledge and tools.

 The Spyderisk Open Project started in 2023, building on [15 years of history in risk assessment](https://github.com/Spyderisk/system-modeller/blob/dev/HISTORY.md).